matteo14c/HaploCoV/README.md

 ## For impatient people

 To do all of the above:
-1. put fasta files of genome sequence in one folder.
+1. put fasta files of genome sequences in one folder.
 1 sequence per file. all the files must have the *.fasta* extension
 2. download this repo
 3. run `perl align.pl`
 4. run `perl assign_CL.pl > OUTPUT_FILE`